mui/material-ui/docs/pages/blog/mui-product-comparison.md

 Our primary offerings fall into two product lines: Core and X.
 MUI Core contains our foundational component libraries (like Material UI), while MUI X offers components that are significantly more complex (like the Data Grid).

-We're also in the early stages of developing a low-code internal tool builder called [MUI Toolpad](https://mui.com/toolpad/), in which you can build with every Core and X component in a drag-and-drop interface.
+We're also in the early stages of developing a low-code internal tool builder called [MUI Toolpad](https://mui.com/toolpad/), which will enable you to build with every Core and X component in a drag-and-drop interface.

 Read on for more details on each of our products.